streetwriters/notesnook/docs/help/contents/rich-text-editor/rich-text-editor-toolbar.md

 # Editor Toolbar

 The notes editor toolbar has all the basic tools for rich formatting of your notes.
-It also let's you add various blocks to your notes like task lists, images, videos etc.
+It also lets you add various blocks to your notes like task lists, images, videos etc.

 ![Toolbar](/toolbar-editor.png)